HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MQ_MAX_MSGSIZE.md

 ```
 #include <mq.h>
 ```

+**Symbolic Values :**

 **Description :**

 Maximum length of a message in a message queue.
 This symbol is useful when allocating a message buffer prior to calling MQPut().

 **See Also :**
 [MQPut](/domino-c-api-docs/reference/Func/MQPut)